Hello Threshold Community!

 In the case of a resignation or termination, the Threshold Council will nominate and vote on a replacement for the remainder of the vacant term.
 There are no term limits for council members.

 Members of the Threshold Council will play an important role in governing the protocol.
-Make sure you fully understand the responsibilities of the Threshold Council before nominating yourself or someone else.
+Please make sure you fully understand the responsibilities of the Threshold Council as stated above before nominating yourself or someone else.
 If you have any questions join us on Discord and ask away!